Best daily deals

 What is Bluetooth multipoint?

 Bluetooth multipoint is a feature that allows a Bluetooth headset to be connected to two or more sources simultaneously, allowing for quick switching between devices.
 However, there can be limitations, like the fact that most headsets only support multipoint between two devices at once, and you can’t necessarily get audio input from two different places at once.
-Moreover, some devices only support multipoint connectivity over the AAC codec, like the Sony WH-1000XM4.
+Moreover, some devices, like the Sony WH-1000XM4, only support multipoint connectivity over the AAC codec.

-Regardless of the limitations of multipoint, it’s a very convenient feature that allows you to answer calls from your phone quickly from your headset while you’re working on your computer, for example.
+Regardless of its limitations, multipoint is a very convenient feature that allows you to answer calls from your phone quickly from your headset while you’re working on your computer, for example.
 It’s a must-have feature for work headphones.
-For a more in-depth explainer on multipoint, check out our article about it.
+For a more in-depth explanation of how to set up multipoint, check out our article about it.

 When should you use multipoint connections?